UK player restores North Sea well into production with temporary fix

 Earlier this month, the firm reported that it was experiencing a further delay in fixing the mechanical fault on the Blythe topsides and explained that additional process and safety studies along with procurement of materials would be required before implementing the solution.
 IOG also advised that it was pursuing a rapid solution in collaboration with its offshore Duty Holder ODE Asset Management (ODEAM).

-In an update on Wednesday, IOG confirmed that the issue has been temporarily addressed, which allowed the Blythe well to be re-opened on 12 April 2022, alongside ongoing Elgood production.
+In an update on Wednesday, IOG confirmed that the issue was temporarily addressed, which allowed the Blythe well to be re-opened on 12 April 2022, alongside ongoing Elgood production.

 Andrew Hockey, CEO of IOG, commented: “We are pleased to have resolved the Blythe platform issue and restored the Blythe well into production alongside Elgood.
 We expect to gradually build up the aggregate production levels over the coming days and will continue with our initial production data analysis to inform future guidance.”

-The company further added that a permanent modification on the Blythe platform has been designed and will be installed when materials are available, however, this is not anticipated to involve material downtime.
+The company further added that a permanent modification on the Blythe platform was designed and would be installed when materials are available.
+However, this is not anticipated to involve material downtime.

 The normally unmanned Blythe platform, connected to Saturn Banks Pipeline System that feeds into the associated Saturn Banks Reception Facilities at the Bacton terminal, is used for Blythe and Elgood production.